Halifax L9489 was one of seven No. 35 Squadron aircraft detailed to attack the docks and shipping canal at Le Havre on 10th March 1941.

 In the attack on F-Freddie, Sgt Aedy was severely wounded by shrapnel.
 Having given the order to abandon the aircraft, S/Ldr Gilchrist left through the escape hatch above the pilot’s seat.
 At the same time, the injured Aedy was assisted by his fellow crew members and bundled out of the main fuselage door, ensuring his rip cord was pulled as he left.

 In doing so, 2nd Pilot Sgt Lucas, Observer P/O Arnold, WOP/AG Sgt Broadhurst and Rear Gunner Sgt Cooper left it too late to save themselves and sacrificed their lives to save their crew mate.

 F-Freddie hit the ground in a corner of Minty’s Field in Normandy at 22.40.
 Peter Gilchrist landed in a field of cattle, opposite the Duke of Normandy pub , about a quarter of a mile from the crash site.
 Ron Aedy’s cries for help brought rescuers to him and he was soon in hospital in Guilford.
 Reg Lucas was critically injured in the crash and died in Guilford Hospital the next day .
 His three companions perished in the crash .

 The port inner engine and much of the forward section of L9489 remained in the ground until unearthed by Croydon Aviation Archaeology Society.

 Today , a corner of Minty’s Field remains a shrine to the memory of those who gave their lives in the cause of freedom and peace .

-A booklet entitled “A rather sad beginning” has been written by Dennis Hoppe about this loss
+A booklet entitled “A Rather Sad Beginning (The Story of Halifax L9489)” has been produced by Dennis Hoppe